Create ROR-powered typeaheads in forms

 , and names in other languages (stored in thelabels

 field).
-This is particularly important because a user's query may match a name variation rather than the primary name in a ROR record. -
+This is particularly important because a user's query should be able to match a name variation rather than the primary name in a ROR record. -

 Geographic information such as city and country.